-Although most of the content on this site is written assuming a passing familiarity with the Castkevania series, it's important to take a moment, at the start, to establish just what this whole game series is about.
-To that end, we present a basic primer on what you need to know beofre jumping in to the world of Castlevania:
+Although most of the content on this site is written assuming a passing familiarity with the Castlevania series, it's important to take a moment, at the start, to establish just what this whole game series is about.
+To that end, we present a basic primer on what you need to know before jumping into the world of Castlevania:

 A Land of Monsters

-Based on these inspirations, the Castlevania series draws not only monsters but also style substance from the gothic horror movies that came before.
-Dracula's castle is located in Romania, a crumbling edifice filled with evil monsters (like Frankie and Mummy) and dastardly traps, all to reach Dracula at the top of the castle.
-Although in the movies Dracula is shown hiding the dankest depths of the castle's cellars, in these games Dracula hides out at the top of the Castle Keep, awaiting the heroes that will try to stop him.
+Based on these inspirations, the Castlevania series draws not only monsters but also style and substance from the Gothic horror movies that came before.
+This created, as the developers on the originals titles described it, a "cinematic experience".
+A hero goes to Dracula's castle, located in Romania, a crumbling edifice filled with evil monsters (like Frankie and Mummy) and dastardly traps, all to reach Dracula at the top of the castle.
+Although in the movies Dracula is shown hiding in the dankest depths of the castle's cellars, in these games Dracula hides out at the top of the Castle Keep, awaiting the heroes that will try to stop him.

 A Family of Heroes

-To do that, the Belmonts wield a poweful, magical whip, the Vampire Killer.
-Although traditionally vapires are killed via a stake through their heart, the Belmont rely on the holy damage of their whip, which can cut through even the strongest of dark magics.
-They will supplement the power of the whip with other battle relics, like a holy cross and holy water, to aid in their battles with the vil of the land.
+To do that, the Belmonts wield a powerful, magical whip, the Vampire Killer.
+Although traditionally vampires are killed via a stake through their heart, the Belmonts rely on the holy damage of their whip, which can cut through even the strongest of dark magics.
+They will supplement the power of the whip with other battle relics, like a holy cross and holy water, to aid in their battles with the evil of the land.
 If Dracula is back, it can be trusted that a fully-equipped Belmont will appear on the scene to rid the land of evil.

 Well, that is until the 1800s.
 At this point in the timeline the Belmont family mysteriously disappears.
-During their absence, other protectors of the Vampire Killer arise, the power of the holy relic entrusted to them as is the mission to protect Romania from the evil of Dracula.
+During their absence, other protectors of the Vampire Killer arise, the power of the holy relic entrusted to them along with the mission to protect Romania from the evil of Dracula.

 A Series of Games

-The Castlevania games, all published by Konami, are primarily side-scrolling action platformers.
+The Castlevania games, all published by Konami (although sometimes developed with external teams), are primarily side-scrolling action-platformers.
 As the Belmonts use weapons in their fight against Dracula, emphasis in the series is put on enemy placement as well as traps.
-In contrast to a game like Super Mario Bros., the heroes in Castlevania have to manage their health wisely -- they don't have to worry about losing their weapons or abilities if they take damage (unlike Mario), but they don't have to use enemies to reach higher places (no jumping on enemies for extra height).
+In contrast to a game like Super Mario Bros., the heroes in Castlevania have to manage their health wisely -- they don't have to worry about losing their weapons or abilities if they take damage (unlike Mario), but they also don't have to use enemies to reach higher places (no jumping on enemies for extra height).

 Many of the original games in the series follow this basic action-platformer template.
 Later games in the series, though, put additional emphasis on exploration, mixing in RPG-style elements and item collection so that players are forced to grow their characters as they search the castle.
-These games are considered part of the Metroidvania genre, and this trend began with perhaps the most popular game in the entire Castlevania series, Symphony of the Night.
+These games are considered part of the Metroidvania genre, and this trend was cemented with, perhaps, the most popular game in the entire Castlevania series, Symphony of the Night.

 Spin-offs and Reboots

 Later, Konami also produced a set of three games that completely reboot Castlevania continuity.
-Titled Lords of Shadow, these three games follow the the rise, fall, and rise again of new protagonist Gabriel Belmont as he fights against the rising evil of Satan.
-These game are action adventures, with the first and last being fully 3D games (the middle entry, Mirror of Fate is more of a Metroidvania
+Titled Lords of Shadow, these three titles (later joined by a non-continuity pachislot game) follow the the rise, fall, and rise again of new protagonist Gabriel Belmont as he fights against the growing evil of Satan.
+These game are action adventures, with the first and last being fully 3D games (the middle entry, Mirror of Fate is more of a Metroidvania title by comparison).

 Basic knowledge in hand, it's now time to go explore the whole site.
-Although everything is open to you, with plenty of cross-links to other content provide throughout the various articles herein, we invite you to start with The Castlevania Series.
-That section will take you through each game, providing context and ilustrating how it fits into the overall series.
-There will also be cross-links to take you to deeper articles on the stories of the various games as well as reviews by Inverted Dungeon staff.
-It's all you need to learn about the series and become a Castlevania superfan.
+Although everything is open to you, with plenty of cross-links to other content provided throughout the various articles herein, we invite you to start with The Castlevania Series.
+That section will take you through each game, providing context and illustrating how it fits into the overall series.
+There will also be cross-links to take you to deeper articles on the stories of the various games as well as reviews by the Inverted Dungeon staff.
+It's all you need to learn about the series and become a Castlevania super-fan.